pass-culture/pass-culture-app-native/doc/development/how-to/profiling.md

 I ran into the following problems when attempting to use a emulator:

-- To add the Netskope certificate, the phone/emulator can't have the Google Play on it.
+- To add the proxy certificate, the phone/emulator can't have the Google Play on it.
 - To run the app as profileable the phone/emulator must have Google Play on it.

 Considering these constraints, the easiest work around is to use a physical Android device.